-It never ceases to amaze me the extent to which some cycling journalists/bloggers will go when reviewing a simple bike product, pouring such extraneous detail into their review that readers might think the article was referencing O-rings for the Space Shuttle.
+It never ceases to amaze me the extent to which some cycling journalists/bloggers will go when reviewing a simple bike product, pouring such extraneous detail into their review that readers might think the article was outlining the process by which O-rings were developed for the Space Shuttle.
 Well, here’s some brevity for once.

 As a replacement for its Bullet 2.0 MIPS aero helmet, Lazer developed the Vento KinetiCore.
 But, in addition to creating a sleek, new aero lid, the Belgian brand also set about targeting safety, debuting a new system called Kineticore that claims to rival any existing head protection technology in the market.